Corn and Callus Treatment Singapore

 Meanwhile, ‘soft’ corns occur where the skin is moist from sweat or inadequate drying.
 Thus, they’re usually found between your toes and can be extremely painful.
 They resemble hard corns that have been softened by continuous exposure to moisture.

-Other rarer types of corns include seed corns, vascular corns and fibrous corns.
+Other types include seed corns, vascular corns, and fibrous corns, which require professional help and skin corn treatment.

 Calluses